 -

-Presents a user's guide to conducting empirical research in applied microeconomics.
-Begins with a primer on an industry-standard econometric software package including programming techniques and data management.
-Introduces advanced econometric techniques including panel data methods, IV, matching models, regression discontinuity and limited dependent variables models.
-Concludes with a research project requiring a replication and/or extension of an existing published paper
+Presents a "user's guide" to conducting empirical research and program evaluation in applied microeconomics.
+Begins with a primer on an industry-standard econometric software package and a review of linear regression as a statistical technique for summarizing conditional mean relationships in data.
+Discusses multiple advanced econometric techniques as alternative research strategies including matching methods, difference-in-differences, panel data methods, IV, and regression discontinuity.
+Concludes with a research project requiring a replication and extension of an existing published paper that uses one or more of these statistical techniques.